Virgin New Adventures: Recurring elements

 The New Adventures significantly expanded the Doctor Who universe.
 The character of the Doctor was recast as Time's Champion, which was sometimes interpreted figuratively and sometimes literally – Time, Death and Pain are occasionally seen as personified beings (possibly Eternals), who were worshipped as gods in Ancient Gallifrey.
 The Doctor was also shown to have a link to the Other, a figure from the time of Rassilon and Omega; the nature of this link was most explicitly shown in Lungbarrow.

 Many new parts of the TARDIS were seen in the New Adventures, including a tertiary console room made of stone.
 The Doctor was also seen to have a house in Kent which he used as a base of operations at different points in the 20th and 21st centuries; this "House on Allen Road" first appeared in Cat's Cradle: Warhead.
 Also appearing in Warhead and its sequels, Warlock and Warchild (all by Andrew Cartmel) are the ecological activist Justine and psychic Vincent Wheaton.

 Alien races created for the New Adventures include the Chelonians (who first appear in The Highest Science) and the Pakhars (who first appear in Legacy).
 Another group of adversaries who appear in several New and Missing Adventures are the Great Old Ones, derived from H. P. Lovecraft's Cthulhu Mythos.
 In the New Adventures, these beings are survivors of the universe before this one, who therefore exist in accordance with a different set of physical laws.
 A being calling itself Azathoth in All-Consuming Fire turns out to be an impostor, but the novel identifies several other Doctor Who monsters with Lovecraftian entities: the Great Intelligence is Yog-Sothoth, the Animus is Lloigor, Fenric is Hastur the Unspeakable, and an Old One encountered in White Darkness is Cthulhu.

 The early New Adventures were explicitly linked in story arcs, indicated in the books' titles.
 Later novels in the series were often, but not always, linked in looser story arcs, which were noted in publicity materials but not in the titles.

 Timewyrm

-The cover of the first New Adventures book, Timewyrm: Genesys.

 During a visit to Ancient Mesopotamia, the Doctor accidentally grants a cybernetically enhanced alien queen the ability to travel freely in time, thus creating the Timewyrm.
 The Doctor and Ace pursue the Timewyrm through time and space, from a Nazi-occupied Britain to the far future.
 Eventually, after a battle within his own mind, the Doctor is able to trap the Timewyrm in the body of a mindless baby, forcing it to relinquish its power and memories but giving it a new chance at life.